 Potting soil is formulated from peat moss, perlite, composted sawdust, and other manufactured ingredients which have been trucked to a single location, processed into a consistent product, and packaged into bags of potting mix.

 There is very little overlap in the actual materials that make up garden soil vs. potting mix.
 Read the label to know what you are getting.

-Void Space: Garden Soil vs. Potting Soil
+Void Space For Roots, Air And Drainage In Garden Soil Vs. Potting Soil